wahanegi/vibereport/README.md

     - Set base branch to master and compare-to branch to the `CI-XXX` branch where you've done your work
     - Click "Create pull request"
     - Add a description of the pull request and start the pull request description with the story or epic ID, `CI-XXX`

+## Start Rails server

+To start a Rails server with React, you need to  use the command:

+`rake assets:precompile`

+NOTE: `rails s` - is not used

+To start the Rails server use: `./bin/dev`

+otherwise you won't be able to see your updated CSS and JavaScript

 ## License